Minister Hopes to Give More Fresh Produce to Food Pantries

-ROSS TOWNSHIP — Reverend Jim Capasso has more than 15,000 square feet of garden space in the backyard of his home near Brodheadsville.
+ROSS TOWNSHIP, Pa. -- Reverend Jim Capasso has more than 15,000 square feet of garden space in the backyard of his home near Brodheadsville.

 Everything grown at Vista Chapel Gardens is donated to food pantries.